TFCDiff: Robust ECG Denoising via Time-Frequency Complementary Diffusion: Methods

-Because diffusion sampling is inherently stochastic, simply averaging multiple reconstructions significantly reduces variance and improves fidelity \cite{bib18}.
-We therefore perform $k$ independent sampling runs and average the results.
-This ensemble strategy is referred to as the $k$-generation model or model-$k$.
+Given that diffusion sampling is inherently stochastic, simply averaging multiple reconstructions significantly reduces variance and improves fidelity \cite{bib18}.
+We therefore perform $m$ independent sampling runs and average the results.
+This ensemble strategy is referred to as the $m$-generation model or model-$m$.